Dearthtacular/astro-nano/src/content/projects/project-3/index.md

 MongoDB | Mongoose | Express.js | Node.js | React | AWS | JWT | Semantic UI

 Cookstagram is a simplified social media application focused on the creation and posting of recipes.
-User have delete functionality available through their own authenticated profile.
+Users have delete functionality available through their own authenticated profile.
 Recipe cards include a collapsible display to get greater view economy out of the main feed and profile pages.

 Note:  App is deployed on Render.io which may take greater time to load based on last use.